yujisatojr/BattleChase/README.md

 # High Speed Chase 3D

 ## Overview
 Engage in thrilling head-to-head races with a friend using a single keyboard.
-The game is available for play at [itch.io](https://yujisatojr.itch.io/highspeedchase).
 This game is developed by Yuji Sato using Unity and C#.

 ![High Speed Chase Gameplay](https://my-aws-assets.s3.us-west-2.amazonaws.com/gameplay_highspeedchase.png)